 This includes consolidating the four Integrated Forestry Operations Approvals (IFOAs) for the Eden, Southern, Upper and Lower North East coastal regions of NSW, into a single, modern Coastal IFOA.

-The objectives of the IFOA remake are to
+The objectives of the IFOA remake were to

 - reduce costs associated with implementation and compliance